Spacechild1/vstplugin/README.md

 that GUI updates shouldn't have a noticable effect on audio performance.

-On MacOS, however, because of technical limitations the GUI must run on the main thread *)- which happens to be the audio thread in Pd...
+On MacOS, however, because of technical limitations the GUI must run on the main thread[^1] - which happens to be the audio thread in Pd...
 Until we've found a better solution, macOS users are adviced to keep native GUI windows closed in low-latency realtime situations to avoid audio hick-ups.
 For this reason, the default GUI on MacOS is the generic Pd editor.